Solar Science with SKA precursors

 The National Centre for Radio Astrophysics, Tata Institute of Fundamental Research (NCRA-TIFR), at Pune, India, is seeking a post-doctoral fellow to work on solar science, with a strong focus on observations in the radio bands.
 The successful candidate will work with Professor Divya Oberoi and collaborators.

-The Solar physics group at NCRA has been pioneering solar and heliospheric science with the Murchison Widefield Array (MWA), a SKA-Low precursor.
-Their recent work includes the detection and characterisation of mSFU-level ubiquitous nonthermal impulsive detections from the quiet corona.
-These are by far the weakest non-thermal solar radio emissions and form a very exciting development from a coronal heating perspective.
-The high time and frequency resolution polarimetric solar radio images from the group's imaging pipelines represent the current state of the art and form the basis of their science explorations.
-Other recent aspects of the group's work include detailed gyrosynchrotron modeling of emission from energetic electrons trapped in coronal mass ejections; studies of a variety of solar bursts - types I, II and III; studies of propagation effects as metrewave radiation traverses the magnetised inhomogeneous turbulent coronal medium.
-The group has an ongoing long-term effort aimed at enabling space weather predictions by detection and modeling of heliospheric Faraday rotation.
-More recently, they have initiated an effort to enable solar observations with MeerKAT, a SKA-Mid precursor.
-They are also pursuing projects based on coordinated observations with spacecraft like Chandryaan-2, Parker Solar Probe, and the Solar Orbiter, as well as radio facilities like the GMRT; they hope to soon add Aditya-L1 to this list.
-Their work includes the development of both algorithms and software analysis tools for solar studies with the MWA data and science-focussed investigations.
-They also expect to initiate projects with a focus on HPC/Cloud computing and exploring the use of Artificial Intelligence and Machine Learning (AI/ML) for solar radio-specific problems.
+The Solar physics group at NCRA has been pioneering solar and heliospheric science with the Murchison Widefield Array (MWA), a SKA-Low precursor and more recently MeerKAT, a SKA-Mid precursor.
+The high time and frequency resolution polarimetric solar radio images from our imaging pipelines represent the current state-of-the-art and form the basis of our science explorations.
+Recent aspects of our work include detailed gyrosynchrotron modeling of emission from energetic electrons trapped in coronal mass ejections; studies of a variety of solar bursts - types I, II, and III; studies of propagation effects as metrewave radiation traverses the magnetized inhomogeneous turbulent coronal medium; the detection and characterization of mSFU-level ubiquitous nonthermal impulsive detections from the quiet corona.
+The latter are by far the weakest non-thermal solar radio emissions and form a very exciting development from a coronal heating perspective.
+We have an ongoing long-term effort aimed at enabling space weather predictions by detection and modeling of heliospheric Faraday rotation.
+We are also pursuing projects based on coordinated observations with spacecraft like Chandryaan-2, Parker Solar Probe, and Solar Orbiter, and radio facilities like the uGMRT, and hope to soon add Aditya-L1 to this list.
+Our work includes the development of both algorithms and software analysis tools for solar studies with the MWA and MeerKAT data and science-focussed investigations.
+We also expect to initiate projects with focus on HPC/Cloud computing and exploring the use of Artificial Intelligence and Machine Learning (AI/ML) for solar radio-specific problems.

 Research activities at NCRA-TIFR are centred on low-frequency radio astronomy, with faculty members pursuing research in diverse areas of astrophysics (see http://www.ncra.tifr.res.in).
 NCRA-TIFR operates two large observational facilities, the Giant Metrewave Radio Telescope and the Ooty Radio Telescope.